Women in Sleep Congress 2026

 15:30–17:30 | Sleep in the Reproductive Years

-Sleep Disorders in Pregnancy — Annise Wilson
+Common sleep disorders in pregnancy — Annise Wilson

 Faculty Discussion

-17:30–Late | Industry Symposium (TBC) & Dinner Reception
+17:30–Late | Industry Symposium (Hosted by Jazz Pharmaceuticals) & Dinner Reception

 -

-08:00–08:30 | Industry Breakfast Symposium (TBC)
+08:00–08:30 | Breakfast

-08:30-9:00 | Wellness Session - Fariha Abbasi-Feinberg
+08:30-9:00 | Wellness Session: Happiness in Healthcare: Yes it is Possible - Fariha Abbasi-Feinberg

 Faculty Discussion

-11:30–12:30 | Industry Symposium (TBC) & Lunch
+11:30–12:45 | Exhibition & Lunch

 Sleep Apnea in the Post-Reproductive Years — Fariha Abbasi-Feinberg